 Does red light on testes really have dramatic effects on testosterone?

 Testicular function, as mentioned above, is dependent on energy production.
 While this can be said about practically any tissue in the body, there is evidence that it is especially true for the testes.

-Explained in greater detail on our red light therapy page, the mechanism that red wavelengths work is to stimulate ATP production (which can be thought of as cellular energy currency) in our mitochondria’s respiratory chain (look into cytochrome oxidase – a photoreceptive enzyme – for more info), increasing the energy available to the cell – this applies to Leydig cells (testosterone producing cells) just as much.
+Explained in greater detail on our red light therapy page, the mechanism via which red wavelengths work is supposedly to stimulate ATP production (which can be thought of as cellular energy currency) in our mitochondria’s respiratory chain (look into cytochrome oxidase – a photoreceptive enzyme – for more info), increasing the energy available to the cell – this applies to Leydig cells (testosterone producing cells) just as much.
 Energy production and cellular function are commensurate, meaning more energy = more testosterone production.